 The 135is gets a stronger version of the engine, making 320 hp and 317 lb-ft.
 It includes special programming for the stability control system; and a new differential in the 135is offers cooler operating temperatures and, in theory, somewhat greater efficiency in power delivery.
 It does this by using new double-helical ball bearings, reducing friction and the amount of lubricant needed within the differential.
 The 135is still doesn't get a true mechanical limited-slip differential like that found in the 1-Series M Coupe, however, instead relying on the familiar brake-based simulated differential lock to improve acceleration and low-traction grip.

-On the street, the 1-Series is impressive, handling with balance and poise, a noticeable but not excessive amount of body roll, high overall grip, and ready acceleration.
-Integrated stability and traction control systems are not overly invasive, allowing a fair amount of aggressive driving without stepping on the driver's inputs.
+On the road, the 1-Series impresses, handling with poise and balance, a noticeable but hardly excessive level of body roll, excellent overall grip, and ready acceleration.
+Enthusiasts will relish in a stability and traction managment system that is not overly invasive and allows for fairly aggressive driving without intervening too much.

 Braking is an especially strong suit.
 It's stable and straight, although track duty can cause heat soak and fade unless you upgrade the street-oriented brakes.